biomechatronics001/Exoskeleton_GUI_Python/README.md

 ### Running the GUI is very easy, just need to execute the code (Python interpreter needed).

-1. Connect the Itsy-Bitsy nRF52840 (Remote PC) Bluetooth device to the Remote PC using the proppet cable.
+1. Connect the Itsy-Bitsy nRF52840 (Remote PC) Bluetooth device to the Remote PC using the proper cable.
 2. Execute the code (using the Python interpreter).
 3. Select the COM port where the Bluetooth module is connected.
 4. Click the "Connect Bluetooth" button.